On asymptotic constants in the theory of extremes for Gaussian processes: Introduction

 Several different representations of Pickands' constants are known, typically arising from various methodologies for studying extremes of Gaussian processes.
-H\"usler~\cite{husler:extremes1999} uses triangular arrays to interpret Pickands' constant as a clustering index.
-Albin and Choi~\cite{MR2685014} have recently rediscovered H\"usler's representation.
-For sufficiently smooth Gaussian processes, various level-crossing tools can be exploited \cite{azaiswschebor:maxfield2005,kobelkov:ruin2005}.
-Yet another representation is found when a sojourn approach is taken~\cite{berman:sojournsextremes1992}.
-Aldous~\cite{aldous:poissonclumping1989} explains various connections heuristically and also gives intuition behind other fundamental results in extreme-value theory.
-We also mention Leadbetter {\em et al.}~\cite[Ch.~12]{leadbetter:extremes1983}, who use methods different from those of Pickands but arrive at the same representation.
+H{\"u}sler \cite{husler:extremes1999} uses triangular arrays to interpret Pickands' constant as a clustering index.
+Albin and Choi \cite{MR2685014} have recently rediscovered H\"usler's representation.
+For sufficiently smooth Gaussian processes, various level-crossing tools can be exploited (Aza{\"{\i}}s and Wschebor \cite{azaiswschebor:maxfield2005}, Kobelkov \cite{kobelkov:ruin2005}).
+Yet another representation is found when a sojourn approach is taken (Berman~\cite{berman:sojournsextremes1992}).
+Aldous \cite{aldous:poissonclumping1989} explains various connections heuristically and also gives intuition behind other fundamental results in extreme-value theory.
+We also mention Chapter~12 in Leadbetter \textit{et~al.} \cite{leadbetter:extremes1983}, who use methods different from those of Pickands but arrive at the same representation.

-The approach advocated in the current paper is inspired by a method which has been applied successfully in various statistical settings, see \cite{MR2747524} and references therein.
-This method relies on a certain change-of-measure argument, which results in asymptotic expressions with a term of the form $\Expec (M/S)$, where $M$ and $S$ are supremum-type and sum-type (or integral-type) functionals, respectively.
+The approach advocated in the current paper is inspired by a method which has been applied successfully in various statistical settings, see Siegmund \textit{et~al.} \cite{MR2747524} and references therein.
+This method relies on a certain change-of-measure argument, which results in asymptotic expressions with a term of the form $\Expec(M/S)$, where $M$ and $S$ are supremum-type and sum-type (or integral-type) functionals, respectively.
 This methodology can also be applied directly to study extremes of Gaussian processes, in which case it yields a new method for establishing tail asymptotics.
 This will be pursued elsewhere.